Today's Viewpoint: A MarshBerry Publication

 Myth #3 – Aggregators Are Only for Small-Scale Firms

-Reality: Insurance Journal’s Top 20 Partnerships list features firms with more than $4.8B in property & casualty revenue equating to more than $40B of premium.
+Reality: Insurance Journal’s Top 20 Partnerships list features networks who’s members control more than $7.3B in property & casualty revenue equating to more than $61B of premium.
 More importantly, 65% of the groups on the Top 20 list have memberships which average over $1M of annual commission revenue.
-Agencies that earn more than $1M of annual commission are not considered small, rather they are often classified as medium/large.
+Agencies that earn more than $1M of annual commission are not considered small.

 Myth #4 –Agencies & Brokerages Join Aggregators Only for Market Access or More Compensation

-Reality: Yes – many firms join an aggregator for market access or compensation.
-However, many are also seeking a community forum for shared resources, technology, best practices, peer-to-peer exchange, and carrier advocacy.
+Reality: Yes – many agencies join an aggregator for market access or compensation.
+However, many are also seeking a community forum for shared resources, technology, best practices, benchmarking peer-to-peer exchange, and carrier advocacy.

 Firms constantly experience the demand for more production from their carriers.
 Carriers are also constantly reevaluating their compensation agreements, along with the resources they allocate to agencies and brokerages.
+In addition, current market conditions are presenting additional challenges as it relates to direct carrier appointments.
 The pressure on production, resources, and compensation will likely only increase in the future.

-If you have yet to consider an aggregator, contemplate some myth busting of your own.
+If you have yet to consider an agency network, contemplate some myth busting of your own.
 Select a model that supports the goals of your firm.
 Specifically, does it:

 • Drive additional revenue?